Safeguarding Children and Young People

 The CCG’s principal philosophy is that safeguarding is everybody’s business and all staff will respond and act to raise safeguarding awareness and address any emerging issues.
 This includes all commissioning intentions, services commissioned and contractual arrangements.
 The organisation will ensure that all provider organisations contracting with the CCG provide assurance in relation to their safeguarding responsibilities and processes.
 The CCG ensures that commissioned organisations have robust systems that safeguard children in line with section 11 of the Children Act (2014), including; clear accessible policy and procedure, safer recruitment, training and governance systems.

 The CCG is committed to partnership working and has taken all reasonable steps to promote safe practice and protect young people from harm, abuse and exploitation and are fully engaged with the Hertfordshire Safeguarding Children Board.
 The Designated professionals are involved with the Board sub-groups and work closely with key providers including acute trusts, community services and mental health trust.
-East and North Hertfordshire CCG is also working closely with partner agencies to implement joint developments such as the recently launched Multi Agency Safeguarding Hub (MASH).
+East and North Hertfordshire CCG is also working closely with partner agencies to implement joint developments such as the Multi Agency Safeguarding Hub (MASH).

 East and North Hertfordshire CCG has approved a number of strategic documents to support safeguarding within the NHS, including: